TOP Assay analysis for Perfluorinated Compounds - Technical Update

 Apr 11, 2018

 As a result of the growth of the synthetic chemical industry, over the last 50 years, thousands of new fluorinated molecules have become prevalent in the environment.
-A multitude of poly- and perfluoroalkyl substances (PFAS), valued for their ability to repel both water and oils, have been used for decades for diverse applications such as water repellent "outdoor" fabrics, stain resistant carpets, non-stick frying pans and firefighting foams.
+A multitude of per- and polyfluoroalkyl substances (PFAS), valued for their ability to repel both water and oils, have been used for decades for diverse applications such as firefighting foams, water repellent "outdoor" fabrics, stain resistant carpets and non-stick frying pans.

-PFOS (perflourooctane sulphonate) and PFOA (perfluorooctanoic acid) are the best known examples of PFAS.
+PFOS (Perfluorooctanesulfonic acid) and PFOA (perfluorooctanoic acid) are the best known examples of PFAS.
 Their potential impact on human health has been recognised globally as they are extremely persistent, bioaccumulative and toxic.

-As a result, there are significant analytical challenges to overcome when considering how to assess soil and groundwater contaminated with PFAS as there are mulitple analytes to consider, not just PFOS and PFOA.
+As a result, there are significant analytical challenges to overcome when considering how to fully assess soil and groundwater impacted by PFAS as there are mulitple analytes to consider, not just PFOS and PFOA.
 The failure to detect this hidden mass of precursors has led to increased uncertainty leaving sites with future residual liabilities.
 A new innovative approach was needed.